usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 ## Install KGTK and the KGTK Jupyter Notebooks

+> The following instructions install KGTK and the KGTK Jupyter Notebooks on
+    Linux and MacOS systems.

+    If you want to install KGTK on a Microsoft Windows system, please contact the KGTK team.

 Here is the standard set of steps to install KGTK and the KGTK Jupyter Notebooks: